 Therefore, the ABC Group has decided to release portions of our Great Hanshin-Awaji Earthquake Video Footage Archive to the public online.
 We hope that many will view these valuable images and use them as a basis for disaster prevention and mitigation in the future.

 We also hope this initiative will encourage a worldwide movement to release archived video records of natural disasters to the public for sustainable use and application.

-We have released approximately 38 hours of footage in this project, taken from our coverage of the Great Hanshin-Awaji Earthquake over a period of about seven months, from the time immediately after the earthquake to August 23.
+We have released approximately 38 hours of footage in this project, taken from our coverage of the Great Hanshin-Awaji Earthquake over a period of about seven months, from the time immediately after the earthquake to August 23 in 1995.
 We are releasing this footage unedited to the greatest extent possible to communicate the unusual conditions surrounding a disaster.

 The approximate locations of these video clips are shown on the map indicating the affected areas.
 We segregated the videos into the following 12 categories to allow search by date and scene.

 Fire/House Collapse/Infrastructure/Rescue/Evacuation Shelters/Medical Care/Living/Education /Transportation/Recovery and Reconstruction/Self-Defense Forces, Police, Firefighters/Support and Volunteers/